meneguinha/Jumpcutter-zoom-GUI/README.md

 You can download a zip file that includes ffmpeg [here](https://www.dropbox.com/s/5anbg3x9og3bz82/JumpcutterGUI.zip?dl=1).

 ### Pyinstaller
 Pyinstaller doesn't work when the script is creating temp files.
-Cxfreeze doesn't work with scipy. :/
+I tried cxfreeze, but doesn't work with scipy. :/

 ---